 The "meanA" function computes the statistic indexes of centrality or dispersion and outputs the astigmatism in X and Y components in order to be later used in other software packages as SPSS or for performing inferential statistics in Matlab.

 Below you have the help of the function.
 For more information about "refractiveAnalysis" Toolbox please Contact the author

-% Computes the mean (standard deviation) and median (interquartile range)from a vector of astigmatism. % DESCRIPTION % The cartesian components of the astigmatism are computed and the mean and median are calculated for the X and Y vector % PARAMETERS % V Matrix of two columns.
-First column with the magnitude of the astigmatism and second column the orientation of the astigmatism. % APPLICATIONS % Computes the indexes of centrality and dispersion of the astigmatism considering the orientation. % OUTPUTS % md Contains [meanX meanY SDx SDy] % MD Contiene [medianX medianY IQRx IQRy] % Mxy Components X and Y % EXAMPLE % [Mxy,md,MD]=meanA(V) % VERSION 1.0.0
+% Computes the mean (standard deviation) and median (interquartile range) % from a vector of astigmatism. % % DESCRIPTION % % The cartesian components of the astigmatism are computed and the mean % and median are calculated for the X and Y vector % % PARAMETERS % % V Matrix of two columns.
+First column with the magnitude % of the astigmatism and second column the orientation of the astigmatim. % % APPLICATIONS % % Computes the mean of the astigmatism considering the orientation. % % OUTPUTS % % md Contains [meanX meanY SDx SDy] in cartesian coordinates for % the double plot. % MD Contains [medianX medianY IQRx IQRy] in cartesian coordinates for % the double plot. % Mxy Components X and Y of the double plot. % % P Contains the mean resultant in Polar coordinates. % % EXAMPLE % % [Mxy,md,MD,P]=meanA(V) % % VERSION 1.0.1

 - Alpins NA.
 A new method of analyzing vectors for changes in astigmatism.
 J. Cataract Refract.
 Surg.
 1993; 19: 524–33.
 2.